farrakhanwahab/Receeptly/README.md

-# Receipt Generator
+# Receeptly - Receipt Generator

-A simple mobile app for generating receipts with multiple layout styles.
-The app features a clean black-and-white UI theme.
+A simple mobile app for generating professional receipts with multiple layout styles.
+The app features a clean, modern light theme.

 ## Features

 - **Multiple Receipt Styles**: Choose from Bank, Restaurant, Retail, or Document-style receipts
 - **Live Preview**: See your receipt in real-time as you edit
 - **Export Options**: Save receipts as PDF or images
-- **Customization**: Add merchant information, items, tax rates, and currency options
+- **Customization**: Add merchant information, items, tax rates, and currency options (all managed in Settings)
 - **Receipt History**: Save and manage your recent receipts
+- **Clear All Data**: Easily reset all settings and receipts from the Settings page
-- **Clean UI**: Black and white monochrome design with Montserrat font
+- **Modern UI**: Clean, light theme with Montserrat font

 ## Getting Started